-In case of remote selling, COCOLIFE shall establish guidelines to ensure that remote selling initiatives are not utilized in cross-border selling.
+In case of remote selling and sale through electronic commerce, COCOLIFE shall establish guidelines to ensure that remote selling and electronic commerce initiatives are not utilized in cross-border selling.
 It shall adopt measures to ensure that no-cross border selling shall occur at the time of conduct of the sale.
-All remote selling initiatives of COCOLIFE shall comply with the relevant rules and regulations and shall require prior of approval of the IC.
+All remote selling and electronic commerce initiatives of COCOLIFE shall comply with the relevant rules and regulations and shall require prior of approval of the IC.